bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 ## Displayed rows
 To set the height of `<b-form-textarea>`, set the `rows` prop to the desired number of rows.
 If no value is provided to `rows`, then it will default to `2` (the browser default and minimum acceptable value).
-Setting it to null or a value below two will result in the devault of `2` being used.
+Setting it to null or a value below 2 will result in the default of `2` being used.

 ### Disable resize handle
-Some web browsers will allow the user to re-size the hight of the textarea.
+Some web browsers will allow the user to re-size the height of the textarea.
 To disable this feature, set the `no-resize` prop to `true`.

 ### Auto height